Nekomimi-YT/Movie_App/README.md

 ### Objective

-Build the server-side component of Lislix, a movies web application.
+Build the server-side component of LisFlix, a movies web application.
 The app will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update personal information, and create a list of favorite movies.
 The project utilizes the MERN stack (MongoDB, Express, React, and Node.js) to explore API development, web server frameworks, databases, business logic, authentication, data security, and more.

 ### Postman Tests